Getting Started

 Validation Rules

-The configuration file and environment variables are validated on load with the following rules:
+The configuration file and environment variables are validated when the program starts with the following rules:

 General